Free standard delivery on £50 spend Extra 10% off via App Earn £15 Credit? Over 210k reviews & 4.4 rated

 • Swap crisps or biscuits for Greek yoghurt, hummus with veggie sticks, or a protein bar.

+When selecting your protein sources, focus on options that provide the highest amount of protein relative to their fat content.
 Choosing lean sources ensures you are maximising your protein intake while being mindful of saturated fat and overall calorie goals.

 • Opt for lean poultry (chicken or turkey breast), fish, lean beef cuts or pork loin.